Information for Researchers

 Linked Experimental Watersheds

 Stream: Each stream is composed of an upper and lower reach, each reach is 59.5 m long.
 At the end of the upper reach, water can be diverted into the pond or flow directly to the lower reach.
 The lower reach can be fed with water directly from the upper reach or through the discharge of the pond.
 The stream substrate is gravel and the channel width is 0.4 m.
 Stream flow can be adjusted between 0 and 22.5 L/sec.
+Note: the lower streams and watersheds three and four can be supplied with water directly from the reservoir as well as from the upper stream or the pond.

 Pond: 30 m diameter, 2 m maximum depth, 1:3 sloped edges.
 Ponds can be fed water by the upper stream reach and have water discharged to lower stream reach or ponds can be operated independent of streams with water being fed directly from reservoir and being discharged directly to wetland.
 Plastic pond liners are covered with 30.5 cm of sand.